Ationet/ationetdocs/Local Agent Installation Guide-EN.md

 ![](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/Local%20Agent/Installer%20Assistant.PNG)

-We will click on next, after that it'll ask us the location where to install the service data, in this case we will use the default one.
+We'll click on next, after that it'll ask us the location where to install the service data, in this case we will use the default one.

 ![](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/Local%20Agent/Installation%20Folder.PNG)